Former Vice President, Analytics and Basketball Development, Miami Heat; 2012 & 2013 NBA Champion, Miami Heat

 Known for his exemplary character and his commitment to community service, Battier has established himself as a scholar athlete (inducted into the 2015 NCAA Academic All-American Hall of Fame), All-American, leader, champion, philanthropist, and an expert in team building.
 He understands that champions are often made when no one is looking, and that it is the attention to the often-unnoticed intangibles that makes the difference in building a championship culture.
 Profiled by best-selling author Michael Lewis, Battier is renown in basketball circles for elevating his team to championship levels through the winning plays that don’t show up in the box score.
 He shares with audiences how to use data and analytics to pinpoint optimal strengths and weaknesses and reach full potential.
-Statistics and technology combine to provide the opportunity for athletic success that goes beyond traditional approaches, something Battier brings to his role as Vice President, Analytics and Basketball Development, Miami Heat.
+Statistics and technology combine to provide the opportunity for athletic success that goes beyond traditional approaches.
 A strong proponent of the intersection of athletics and technology, Battier is an annual speaker at the MIT Sloan Sports Analytics Conference and a consultant for Intel on their sports device division, focusing on application in sports.
 He advises multiple tech startups and is a global ambassador for the NBA.

 He and his wife, Heidi, have also launched The Battier Take Charge Foundation to provide educational resources and programs for the development of youth and teens in underserved areas.